 Funny characters designed for onboarding screens of the bee and honey service app

-Event app uses the original illustration as a funny and engaging loading animation
+The event app uses the original illustration as a funny and engaging loading animation

 Website for GNO blankets features a variety of custom graphics: hero illustration, icons, and multilayered product visualization